ultrasonicsoft/burger-order-shop/README.md

 You can also take a step back and think how you would serve your UI in a cloud environment like AWS, Azure or GCP.
 This is also a good talking point for the interview.

-## Task 5: Presentation

-Congratulations you have completed the technical part of your challenge.
-Now you need to sell it to us ;-).
-For that we would expect the following to be handed in once your deadline is expired:

-* Word document summary 3-4 pages max. highlighting: Architecture ([original architecture is available as drawio](assets/Architecture.drawio)), choices made and reasons, proposed improvements, what worked and what not, etc.
-* Complete Source Code
-* Amended docker-compose file (to re-create your setup on our own infrastructure)

-**Please send back your solution as git repository (including .git folder) packed as zip archive. (e.g. by creating a dropbox / Google Drive or similar link to avoid issues when sending via email)**

-During the meeting we would follow the below structure:

-* Demo of your Solution: Be creative and entertain us
-* Joint discussion of your previously handed-in word document
-* Presentation of your source code structure with questions and answers
-* Open Questions that will mainly ask you for reasons of choices you made (framework, css, etc.).
-It is very important to be honest here.
-If you picked Angular as a framework because it is the only one you know, don't make up things just say it.